-Other ships from around the country also assisted, such as:
+Ships from around the country assisted, such as:

-- The Anchor Handling Tug Supply (AHTS) vessels, the Far Saracen and Far Senator operated by Solstad for Esso to service its offshore oil rigs and which home port at Westernport Victoria; - Ferries operated by Kangaroo Island Ferries, which transported emergency services and Army equipment to fight fires and evacuated citizens on return legs; and - The Navy training vessel, the Sycamore, operated by Teekay Shipping and crewed with civilian seafarers, which home ports at HMAS Waterhen Sydney Harbour.
+- Tugs located in the Port of Eden operated by both Pacific Tug through Wide Bay Shipping Services (WBSS) and Svitzer. - The Anchor Handling Tug Supply (AHTS) vessels, the Far Saracen and Far Senator operated by Solstad for Esso to service its offshore oil rigs and which home port at Westernport Victoria; - Ferries operated by Kangaroo Island Ferries, which transported emergency services and Army equipment to fight fires and evacuated citizens on return legs; and - The Navy training vessel, the Sycamore, operated by Teekay Shipping and crewed with civilian seafarers, which home ports at HMAS Waterhen Sydney Harbour.

-These vessels were made available by their owners/operators and were operated by civilian maritime crews who worked in dangerous conditions in cooperation with other emergency services personnel to support the emergency response effort, be it civilian evacuations and shelter (including tourists), or delivery of vital supplies such as fuel, food, water, medical provisions and emergency/Army personnel and their equipment.
+These vessels were made available by their owners/operators and were operated by civilian maritime crews who worked in dangerous conditions in cooperation with other emergency services personnel to support the emergency response effort, be it civilian evacuations or delivery of vital supplies such as fuel, food, medical provisions and emergency personnel.

 Ships and ports, and the coastline along which they operate proved to be an important transportation and infrastructure resource when roads were blocked or congested, when aviation assets were in heavy use and when the coastline became an important safe haven for citizens and tourists fleeing the fires.

-In hindsight it is now clear that ships, ports and associated maritime infrastructure, equipment and personnel have not to date been given the level of attention necessary in the development of emergency response capability in Australia, including in NSW.
+In hindsight it is now clear that ships, ports and associated maritime infrastructure, equipment and personnel have not to date been given the level of attention necessary in the development of emergency response capability in Australia and in utilising the nation's resources in emergency situations.

-The result is that this pool of assets and the associated workforce now needs to be fully integrated into emergency response planning and coordination.
+The result is that this pool of assets and the associated workforce now needs to be fully integrated into emergency response planning and coordination as part of enhancement of the nation's emergency response capability.